adventuremomblog

 I know many travelers and animal lovers who make a visit to The Wilds as part of their Midwest Bucket List.
-There are so many thing do to in the area after your visit to The Wilds.
+There are so many things to do in the area after your visit to The Wilds.

-I’m sharing more about what to expect during your visit and reasons to stay and explore around Cambridge, Ohio while you’re nearby.
+I’m sharing more about what to expect during your visit and reasons to stay and explore around Cambridge, Ohio, while you’re in the area.

 Our visit was sponsored by Tourism Ohio.
 All opinions are my own.